curvefi/curve-dao-contracts/doc/README.md

 a fraction of CRV tokens minted proportional to how much vote-locked tokens are allocated to it.
 Eeach user with tokens in VotingEscrow can change his/her preference at any time.

+When a user applies a new weight vote, it gets applied only in the beginning of the next whole week (this is done for scalability reasons).
+The weight vote for the same gauge can be changed not more often than once in 10 days.

 ### GaugeController implementation details